Posted on Leave a comment

 Instructions

-• Heat a large pot over medium-high heat and add the olive oil.
+• Heat a pan over medium-high heat and add the olive oil.
+Toss in the thinly sliced beef and sauté until browned (about 3–4 minutes).

 Video